Harish Chandra Burnwal

-Harish Chandra Burnwal or Harish Chandra Barnwal is an Indian writer, journalist, lyricist and Bhajan singer.
+Dr. Harish Chandra Burnwal or Dr. Harish Chandra Barnwal is an Indian writer, journalist, lyricist and Bhajan singer.
 He received a Bharatendu Harishchandra Award for his work Television ki Bhasha in 2011.
 Harish has also been credited for the record of producing the world’s first vBook, which was launched by IGNCA working under Cultural Ministry, Government of India.
 The book garnered rave reviews and was launched by BJP’s national president Shri J. P. Nadda on 17 September 2020, the birthday of P.M.
 Shri Narendra Modi.

 Personal life

 Burnwal was born in Neamatpur near Asansol in West Bengal.
 He has a Bachelor of Political Science from Delhi University(Topper) and a Masters in Television Journalism from Jamia Millia Islamia.
 He has a Master of Journalism degree in Journalism from Guru Jamveshwar University and PG Diploma in Human Rights.

 Published works

 Burnwal has published many books, but Television ki Bhasha is his most famous book.